tibor309/code-tunnel/README.md

 | `--hostname vscode` | Hostname for the container. |

 ## Mods
 As mentioned before, this container is using a linuxserver.io base.
 You can use their mods to further customize your environment.
 With [universal package install][lsupi] you can install packages like rsync and Nginx or set up a [docker-in-docker][lsdnd] environment for isolated container development.
-Many Docker mods that are universal or made for code-tunnel can be used with this container.
+Many Docker mods that are universal or made for linuxserver.io's code-server can be used with this container.
 You can check out [this page][lsmods-list] for a list of mods.

 ## Updating
 This image is updated monthly.
 To update the app, you'll need to pull the latest image and redeploy the container with your configuration.
 It's **not** recommended to update the app inside the container.
 Updating this way could cause issues with configurations and mods.
 If you get an update notification, you should ignore it and update the container manually.